Get ready checklist

 - Open a bank account.
 The following banks are located near campus:

 - Full-time Mount Royal students automatically receive supplementary health and dental care benefits through the Students’ Association at Mount Royal University.
 If you already have comparable coverage, you can opt-out the plan.

 - Meet your program advisor.
 They can help guide you as you choose your courses.

-- Pick up your campus card.
-This card is your official identification card that lets you access University services such as the Library, Recreation and Residence.
+- Pick up your OneCard.
+This card is your official Mount Royal University identification card that lets you access University services such as the Library, Recreation and Residence.

 - Pick up your U-Pass.
 The U-Pass allows you to travel on Calgary transit (buses and C-train).
 If you are full-time student, the fee is included in your tuition fees.